jdesven/advent-of-code/2019/day17/README.md

     instructions.append(len_straight - 1)
 ```

+After breaking the `while`-loop, we obtain the full list `instructions`.
+However, the list is too long to load into the Intcode memory.
+Therefore, we need to find the movement functions `A`, `B` and `C` to break up `instructions` into repeating patterns.

 We will loop over all sensible combinations of `A`, `B` and `C` until we find the combination that can recreate `instructions`.
 To do so, we must first contruct the set `possible_functions`, which consists of all possible list slices inside `instructions`.
 By choosing to store this into a set, we make sure that every unique slice is only stored once.
-We iterate over every position in `instructions`, and add all possible slices inside `instructions` that start with this position and end at ay point after this position.
-Since the memory of a movement function can be at most 20 characters (including seperation kommas),  slices cannot be longer than 10 characters.
+We iterate over every position in `instructions`, and add all possible slices inside `instructions` that start with this position and end at any point after this position.
+Since the memory of a movement function can be at most 20 characters (including seperation commas),  slices cannot be longer than 10 characters.

 ``` python
 possible_functions = set()